How to Create a Freelance Writer Website That Actually Gets You Writing Gigs

 - Clients: Name-dropping your current clients on your website is a great way to demonstrate social proof and establish your authority in the field.
 Think of it as a virtual word-of-mouth recommendation.

 - Testimonials: The power of a good review cannot be overstated, especially in an online environment.
 Confidently showcasing positive feedback you’ve received from clients in your field about your writing services can be great fodder for snagging new clients and more writing jobs.
 It’s OK to toot your own horn.

-- Blog: In addition to your portfolio, you can showcase your writing chops and your unique voice with a content-rich blog.
-The extra effort and value you’re providing your visitors with relevant blog content can be an investment with rich returns.
+- Blog: In addition to your portfolio, you can showcase your writing chops and unique voice with a content-rich blog.
+The extra effort and value you provide your visitors with relevant blog content can be an investment with rich returns.

 - Resume: Allow visitors and potential clients to check out a bulleted list of your skills and achievements with an easy-to-view CV.